Shougo/ddc.vim/README.md

 # ddc.vim

 Note: It is alpha version!!
-You should not use it.
+You can test it.

 > Dark deno powered completion framework for neovim/Vim8